Welcome to

 Cranial Nerve Assessment

-Several of the cranial nerves — including the vagus nerve, the hypoglossal nerve, and the facial nerve — exit the skull through small openings that can be affected by cranial bone position.
+Several cranial nerves — including the vagus nerve, the hypoglossal nerve, and the facial nerve — exit the skull through small openings that can be affected by cranial bone position.
 Compression or tension at these exit points affects the function of those nerves and everything they govern downstream.

 Why CSF Flow Matters — The Brain’s Nutrition and Waste System